CapacitorSet/box-js/README.md

 An utility to analyze malicious JavaScript (**requires the latest version of Node**, at the moment 6.2.x).

-To execute it, simply run
+To execute it, simply install its dependencies (`npm install`) and run

 ```
 node run.js file1.js file2.js folder ...